-Looking to change up dinner?
-This Oven Tandoori Chicken is bursting at the seams with flavor.
+Oven Tandoori Chicken is bursting at the seams with flavor.
 Skin-on, bone-in chicken drumsticks (or try it with thighs) marinate in a mixture of pureed onion, garlic with greek yogurt, lime juice, homemade tandoori and garam masala.
 Baked and continuously brushed with reserved marinade until a crust forms.
-You know it’s done when the chicken is fully cooked and smelling mouthwatering delicious.
 Serve with rice, naan and the most amazing mint yogurt sauce!

 Have you ever had Tandoori chicken before?
 It’s so good!
-Anytime chicken marinates in yogurt and spices usually is, add some char and you’ve got something magical.
+Anytime chicken marinates in yogurt and spices it usually is.
+Add some char and you’ve got something magical.
 Since I don’t own a tandoor in my kitchen, the closest thing I have is my oven.
 Like most people.
 It gets the job done.

 Next, throw the roughly chopped onion into a food processor along with the peeled garlic cloves and then pulse until finely minced.